Dog Bite FAQs

 Few incidents are as traumatic as a dog attack.
 In the wake of an attack on yourself or your child, you may not know what to do next.
 We’ve been handling dog bite claims in Philadelphia and elsewhere for decades, and we’re happy to share this information with you.

 If you need to know more about your individual case, contact our law firm today.
 The experienced attorneys at Flager & Associates will listen to your story and review the facts of your case.
-There is no fee for your initial consultation.
+There is no fee for your initial case evaluation.

 What should I do after being attacked by a dog?